sillsdev/web-xforge/README.md

 ./rune2e.sh debug
 ```

 Open `chrome://inspect/#devices` in Chromium and click **inspect**.
 This opens an instance of DevTools and immediately breaks the code at the top of the ng module.
-Hit continue (or F8) in your debugger to run your e2e tests, and hit any `debugger` statements in your code.
+Click the continue button (or press F8) in your debugger to run your e2e tests, and hit any `debugger` statements in your code.
 Close the DevTools window to finish the tests.

 ### PWA Testing